 We do fine with this, but my wife and I have different parenting styles, and the kids have their needs and so on.
 The volume gets a little high, so to speak, like it does for almost everyone these days - too busy, too connected, too distracted.

 Then we took off for the country for the past three weeks (We have a summer cottage, which sounds very luxurious in American terms, but is much more affordable in Sweden.
 It is also more rustic - our cottage has no water, for instance, just a bathroom in the barn and a tap on the side of the house).

 And we cooled right off in our forest by a river.

 Now there was space for my wife to garden - and watch the kids at the same time.
 She does that more than me - involve the children in the everyday activities.
 And that's tough with time pressures in a small apartment.

 Now I could play intensively with the kids - more my style - and not feel like I am stuck in the game until bedtime.
 I could play hard then nap.
 And I got a chance to go dig with everyone else.

 By stepping back, our parenting styles converged, and that meant we could be more generous with each other - and with our children.
-It also meant that we had more energy and goodwill to sit on a couch, hold hands and talk long into the night.
-3 Zen Ways To Keep Connected After Having Kids
+And that meant we had more energy and goodwill to sit on a couch, hold hands and talk in the long Swedish night.